The Century House Historical Society hosts musical, poetical, and theatrical events in the Widow Jane Mine.

 A perennial event is the appearance of the Taiko Masala troupe, playing traditional Japanese music on huge drums, and combining that with dances and martial arts.

-Here are some links to videos of past performances in the Mine:
+Here are some links to videos and sound recordings of past performances in the Mine:

 - SextantWorks: The Mambo, an impromptu concert by Hassan Hakmoun and band (2014).